NVIDIA/cutlass/media/docs/code_organization.md

       cutlass/
         library/             # header files for CUTLASS Deliverables Library (in cutlass::library:: namespace)

-          library.h          # defines enums and structs to describe the tiled structure of operator instances
+          handle.h           # implements a host-side API for launching kernels, similar to cuBLAS library.h          # defines enums and structs to describe the tiled structure of operator instances
           manifest.h         # collection of all instances